metacommerce-app/frontend-interview/README.md

     How could we avoid refetching the same data over and over again?
 Do you know a library that can do that?
 If yes, please explain how it works.

-3. Suppose (for some strange reason) that the `ListItems` component and the `Input` component were NOT part of the same parent component (think opposite side of the DOM tree).
+3. Suppose (for some strange reason) that the `List` component and the `Input` component you created were NOT part of the same parent component (think opposite side of the DOM tree).
 How would you still achieve this autocomplete logic?
 Do you know a library that can do that?
 If yes, please explain how it works & why it is better than some others (in your very biased opinion)

 4. The folder structure + logic used during this interview looks similar to the Metacommerce application.
 What's your opinion on it?
 What would you do differently?
 Why?